Burlington, Wisconsin: History

 On January 2, 1838, Rochester township, which included Foxville as well as all of Racine County west of Mount Pleasant, was established.
 On March 9, 1839, Burlington township (including at the time what is now the Town of Dover) and much of Brighton were separated from Rochester.

-Burlington was a major New England settlement.
-The original founders of Burlington consisted entirely of settlers from New England, and inherited "Yankee" culture, that is, they were descended from the English Puritans who settled New England in the 1600s.
-They were part of a wave of New England farmers who headed west into what was then the wilds of the Northwest Territory during the early 1800s.
+Settlers were part of a wave of New England farmers who headed west into what was then the wilds of the Northwest Territory during the early 1800s.
 Most of them arrived as a result of the completion of the Erie Canal.
 When they originally arrived in the area, there was nothing but dense virgin forest and wild prairie.
 The settlers laid out farms, constructed roads, erected government buildings and established post routes.
 They brought with them many of their "Yankee" New England values, such as staunch support for abolitionism as well as a passion for education and the subsequent construction of many schools.
 They were mostly members of the Congregationalist Church, though some were Episcopalian.
 Due to the second Great Awakening some of them had converted to Methodism before moving to what is now Burlington.
 Burlington, like much of Wisconsin, would be culturally similar to early New England for most of its early history.

-From 1844 to 1850, the town of Voree, just to the west of Burlington, was the headquarters of the Church of Jesus Christ of Latter Day Saints (Strangite), one of many sects founded during the LDS succession crisis following the death of Latter Day Saint movement founder Joseph Smith.
-Although James Strang's group relocated to Beaver Island, Michigan in 1850, his parents remained in Voree.
-After Strang was shot by two disgruntled members in 1856, he was taken to Voree where he died.
-He is buried in a cemetery in Burlington.
-Strang's church still maintains a congregation in Voree to this day, and the local historical society has erected a monument to the Mormon settlement there.

 Burlington was incorporated as a village in 1886; in 1900 it became a city.